 Many of us, of course, have also had very different experiences as we've sought the compassion and support of community and friendship in our sorrows.
 Our culture is often uneasy with expressions of deep emotion, and it's not unusual to hear stories of feeling shamed and even invisible in our grief.
-This is another source of grief in itself - our disappointment at not being received in our brokenness, and the harm that can result from that absence, that denial.
+This is one aspect of what Francis Weller describes as 'the places within us that have not known love', and it is a source of grief in itself - our disappointment at not being received in our brokenness, and the harm that can result from that absence, that denial.

 What are your experiences of sharing grief with others?
 Why might grieving together be a good thing, and maybe even a necessary thing to bring our cultures back into balance?
 Why is it important that we discover and learn new and more healthy ways to approach the sacred waters of our collective sorrow?

-We'd love to hear about your feelings and experiences around all this, if you care to drop us a line.
+We'd love to hear about your feelings and experiences around all this, if you care to comment below.
 Or come along to one of our workshops and take part in this living inquiry.